bolei-zhang/bolei-zhang.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor of School of Computer at Nanjing University of Posts and Telecommunications.
+I am an associate professor of School of Computer at Nanjing University of Posts and Telecommunications.
 My research interests include reinforcement learning, data mining, and AI4Science.
 More information can be found at [Research](https://bolei-zhang.github.io/research/).

 I received both B.S. and PhD degrees in Department of Computer Science from Nanjing University.
 After that, I worked in IBM Research JD AI lab from 2016 to 2020.
 I joined NJUPT in June 2020.